 Where can I get tested for COVID-19 in the United States prior to my arrival in Puerto Rico?

-Are there any exceptions to the requirements that take effect on July 15, 2020?
+Are there any exceptions to the requirements to travel to Puerto Rico?

-Executive Order 2020-52 applies to anyone traveling to Puerto Rico as of July 15, 2020, with the exception of: Aviation mechanics or flight crew members who will be on the island no more than 72 hours, military personnel, and other persons authorized by the Department of Health.
-For more information, visit: travelsafe.pr.gov.
+Executive Order 2022-009 applies to anyone traveling to Puerto Rico, with the exception of Aviation mechanics or flight crew members who will not be on the island for more than 72 hours, military personnel and other persons authorized by the Department of Health.

 The Tourism Company provides updated information on current protocols for hotels and lodges in Puerto Rico.
-For more information: prtc-covid19.com.
-Before arriving in the country, remember to complete the Traveler Declaration Form issued by the Department of Health at https://app.travelsafe.pr.gov/.
-This will help reduce the waiting time in line.
+You can find this information at: prtc-covid19.com.
+Remember to complete the Traveler Declaration Form at the Department of Health’s website 1link.travelsafe.pr.gov before arriving in the country.
+This will help reduce waiting time in line.